jenkinsci/literate-cli/README.md

     literate /home/directory build | say

 This will validate, and extract the first build command it finds - and then read it aloud.

+To build this using literate:

+   literate . build | sh